 The FCAA is a non-profit organization.
-You can find resources like articles on specific types of financial assistance, housing assistance, bankruptcy information, and more on their website, fcaa.org.
+You can find resources like articles on specific types of financial assistance, housing assistance, where to find bankruptcy counseling information, and more on their website, fcaa.org.

 National Foundation for Credit Counseling

-Another reputable nonprofit credit counseling option is the National Foundation for Credit Counseling.
+Another reputable nonprofit option is the National Foundation for Credit Counseling.
 They can help connect you to a member agency that will offer debt relief solutions.

-Questions to ask to help you choose the right budget counseling service
+Questions to ask to help you choose the right counseling service

-When you’re deciding on a budget counseling option, it’s a good idea to look into several different agencies or types of counseling.
-What you choose will depend on how severe your needs are along with other factors.
+When you’re wondering, “Where is budget counseling near me?”, it’s a good idea to look into several different agencies or types of counseling.
+What you choose will depend on how severe your needs are, along with other factors.

-Any decision about working with a credit counselor or going through budget counseling requires you to ask a few key questions.
+Any decision about going through budget counseling requires you to ask a few key questions.
 You can look online for these answers, of course, or try calling or emailing a representative at a few agencies.

 Here are some questions to get you started.

 Naturally, you’ll want to find out what types of services an agency offers.
 If they specialize only in debt management and you’re looking for more basic budgeting guidance, you can look elsewhere.

 How can I access budget counseling (online, by phone, or in person)?